Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Stream ID Extension Message {#sec-hsext-streamid}

-The Stream ID handshake extension message can be used to identify the stream content, The Stream ID value can be used as free-form, but there is also recommended convention that can be used to achieve interoperability.
+The Stream ID handshake extension message can be used to identify the stream content.
+The Stream ID value can be free-form, but there is also a recommended convention that can be used to achieve interoperability.

 The Stream ID handshake extension message has SRT_CMD_SID extension type (see {{handshake-ext-type}}.
-The extension contents holds a sequence of UTF-8 characters.
-The maximum allowed size of the SrteamID extension is 512 bytes.
+The extension contents are a sequence of UTF-8 characters.
+The maximum allowed size of the StreamID extension is 512 bytes.

 ~~~
  0                   1                   2                   3